Game Cinematic and Video Production Services

 • Transposer + Composer: camera follows the character, keeping them in frame

-• OrbitalTransposer + POV: third-person camera
+• OrbitalTransposer + POV: third-person player camera

-Common Issues and Solutions
+Problems and Solutions

-Sequencer in Unreal Engine
+How Does Sequencer in Unreal Engine Simplify the Workflow?

 • Control Rig integration: direct FK/IK rig control in Sequencer without switching to Animation Blueprint